artgon/artgon.github.com/_posts/2014-09-05-scala-case-for-correctness.md

 counter ! "echo" // 3
 {% endhighlight %}

 Simple, intuitive, correct.
-I challenge you to do better in Java.
+Although this is a trivial example, you'll notice that you don't have to worry about the shared state of the _count_ variable.
+You don't have to make it atomic or make the addition to it synchronized.
+You have a guarantee that only one thread will execute that code at a time.

 #### No Null Values